GEDAS69/tictactoe/README.md

 ### Encapsulation:

 Encapsulation helps in hiding the internal state and implementation details of the Scoreboard class, providing a controlled interface for interacting with it.
 This approach protects the internal state from unintended or harmful modifications from outside the class.

+### Design Patterns:

+### Singleton:

+Although not explicitly implemented, the TicTacToe class acts in a way similar to a singleton in that there is only one instance of the game being managed at a time.
+This ensures a single source of truth for the game state.

+### Command pattern:

+The command pattern is exemplified in the ResetButton class, where the button is configured with a command (self.reset_scores).
+This pattern decouples the sender (button press) from the action that needs to be performed (resetting the scores and board).

 ## 3. Results and summary